Rosemarie Springer

-Rosemarie Springer (also Rosemarie Alsen, née Lorenz; July 5, 1920 – April 2, 2019) was a German equestrian, and the third wife (1953–1961) Axel Springer, who was founder of what was in 2021 the largest media publishing firm in Europe.
+Rosemarie Springer (previously Alsen, née Lorenz; July 5, 1920 – April 2, 2019) was a German equestrian, and the third wife (1953–1961) of Axel Springer, who was founder of what was in 2021 the largest media publishing firm in Europe.

 Early life

 Born in Danzig, she was the daughter of Werner Lorenz, who would later become an SS member and head of the Hauptamt Volksdeutsche Mittelstelle in Nazi Germany.

 Equestrian career

-She first rode a horse at the age of two, sitting on her father's lap, and took up equestrianism at a young age.
-Her career was interrupted by World War II, however, and she served as a nurse during the conflict.
+She first rode a horse at the age of two, sitting on her father's lap and took up equestrianism at a young age.
+Her career was interrupted by World War II, however and she served as a nurse during the conflict.
 She did not resume riding until 1950 but, soon after, her talents were spotted at a Berlin horse show.
 Among other international appearances, she participated in the individual dressage event at the 1960 Summer Olympics in Rome, where she finished seventh in a field of seventeen competitors.
 She retired from active competition in the late 1970s, having been the German national champion in women's dressage seven times.
 Following her competitive career, Springer took up judging and training, the latter of which occupied her time until at least 2012.
 In her late 80s she continued to ski twice a year and occasionally ride in informal tournaments in Germany.